armada-alliance/armada-alliance/services/website/content/en/terms/cardano-node.md

 Each Cardano node is responsible to make sure that all the rules of the protocol are followed and the security of the network is maintained.

+Anyone can run a Cardano node on their local machine, we have

 <Page url={'/guides/run-a-cardano-node'} />